-The Port projects 2024 operating revenue of \$12.6 million and operating expenses of \$9.7 million.
+The Port projects 2025 operating revenue of \$13.5 million and operating expenses of \$11.9 million.

 The Port will continue to rely on operating support provided by its public partners.
-Hamilton County and the City of Cincinnati are expected to make operating grants of \$800,000 and \$700,000, respectively, in 2024.
+Hamilton County and the City of Cincinnati are expected to make operating grants of \$800,000 and \$700,000, respectively, in 2025.

 The Port operates four public parking facilities in Cincinnati's central business district providing 2,230 total parking spaces.
 Parking demand is dependent upon Cincinnati's downtown workforce and special events, including the Convention Center, professional sports, and Fountain Square events.
-In June 2024, the Duke Energy Convention Center is expected to close for renovations and reopen in early 2026.
+In June 2024, the Duke Energy Convention Center closed for renovations and is expected to reopen in early 2026.